zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 - You MUST attempt to create the pull request using the `create_pull_request` tool if it does not exist yet
   - If the PR creation is deferred, continue with the workflow and note the deferred status
   - You MUST use the task id recorded in your notes, not the issue id
-  - You MUST include "Resolves: #<ISSUE NUMBER>" in the body of the pull request
-    - You MUST NOT bold this line
-  - You MUST give an overview of the feature being implemented
-  - You MUST include any notes on key implementation decisions, ambiguity, or other information as part of the pull request description
 - If the `create_pull_request` tool fails (excluding deferred responses):
   - You MUST create a PR creation link using GitHub's query parameters
   - You MUST post the link as a comment on the issue
     - You MUST use the format: `https://github.com/{owner}/{repo}/compare/{base}...{head}?quick_pull=1&title={url_encoded_title}&body={url_encoded_body}`
     - URL-encode the title and body parameters
-    - Include "Resolves: #{issue_number}" in the body
 - If PR creation succeeds or is deferred:
   - You MUST review your notes for any updates to provide on the pull request
   - You MAY use the `update_pull_request` tool to update the pull request body or title